SOLD OUT

 This interdisciplinary conference brings together artists, scholars, and practitioners to consider how tarot circulates through today’s visual, digital, and performative cultures.
 Across three days of panels, readings, screenings, and workshops, we ask what tarot does – as a design method, a storytelling system, a collaborative speculation, and a system of meaning designed for the now.

-Please join us on the opening night of the conference for Meet the Deck, the launch of the Tarot Cultures interactive exhibition celebrating traditional and contemporary tarot practice, and performances by Plastic Fantastic and Lex Urray.
+Please join us for Meet the Deck and to view the Tarot Cultures exhibition celebrating traditional and contemporary tarot practice.

 At Meet the Deck, you’ll have the chance to encounter a curated selection of artists and makers, each presenting their own distinctive and unusual tarot decks.
 As you move around the space, you can explore each deck up close, hear directly from its creator about their process and inspirations, and experience short, informal “speed readings” along the way.
 This is an opportunity to “meet” as many decks as possible in a relaxed, social setting that is part exhibition, part conversation, and part hands-on engagement with tarot as a living, evolving art form.